oskarihakamies/IDS-project/README.md

 **Purpose**: Build and demonstrate a functional open-source IDS capable of detecting known attacks, enriching logs with context (e.g. geolocation), and visualizing results in dashboards.

+## Validation 15/04/2026

+We were able to test this in a course with the help of Tero Karvinen that teaches the class.
+You can find more information here: https://terokarvinen.com/palvelinten-hallinta/

+Most of the students have a little bit of knowledge / background from Linux but most of them are fairly new.

+There were 18 participants that ran the whole project from scratch.

+Only pre-requirement was that they installed the Debian 13 ISO - image we sent them beforehand.

+*Results*

+In 40 minutes first 2 participants were able to build it from scratch and get notifications to Wazuh.

+After 70 minutes the results were surprisingly good:

+8 in phase 1 (downloading/installing) -> Some of them had to download the full image (missed e-mail ect.)
+7 in phase 2 (trying to run the script) -> Most of the problems came with Debian ISO - image or setting it up instead of the actual project
+3 in phase 3 (tcpreplay) -> All 3 had Wazuh running or set up

+Overall our test was successfull.
+Even beginners are able to set it up in live test with only us giving help in details such as setting up your keyboard for Linux, updating ```apt/sources.list```file so that Debian is able to update

 ## **TO INSTALL** Follow this link to the guide:

 https://github.com/oskarihakamies/IDS-project/blob/main/How-To-Install.md